thiswillbeyourgithub/wdoc/README.md

 * **Many tasks**: See [Supported tasks](#Supported-tasks).
 * **Many filetypes**: also supports combination to load recursively or define complex heterogenous corpus like a list of files, list of links, using regex, youtube playlists etc. See [Supported filestypes](#Supported-filetypes).
 All filetype can be seamlessly combined in the same index, meaning you can query your anki collection at the same time as your work PDFs).
 It supports removing silence from audio files and youtube videos too!
 * **Sane embeddings**: By default use sophisticated embeddings like HyDE, parent retriever etc. Customizable.
-* **Conversation friendly**: If asking several questions in a row, the questions are automatically reformulated as standalone questions to make querying more natural.
 * **Documented** Lots of docstrings, lots of in code comments, detailed `--help` etc. The full usage can be found in the file [USAGE.md](./DocToolsLLM/docs/USAGE.md) or via `python -m DocToolsLLM --help`.
 * **Lazy imports**: Faster statup time thanks to lazy_import
 * **LLM (and embeddings) caching**: speed things up, as well as index storing and loading (handy for large collections).